By Awesome Supplements, Read time: 9 minutes

 Finally, iron sufficiency can also be achieved on a vegan diet without supplementation but care needs to be taken to include rich sources like lentils and chickpeas regularly.
 If in doubt, supplementation is effective.

-Once you have looked at your micronutrient needs, you’ll need to improve the balance of your diet.
+Once you have looked at your micronutrient needs, it's all about balance.
 If you are currently transitioning from a healthy omnivorous diet to a vegetarian diet and have a basic understanding of nutrition there’s not all that much for you to do here as things are basically the same.
-There is no metabolic advantage to eating a vegan diet, calories still count and you still need protein, carbohydrate and fat.
+There is no metabolic advantage or disadvantage to eating a vegan diet, calories still count and you still need protein, carbohydrate and fat.

 If you are conscious about body composition or sporting performance, this becomes even more important.
-Protein, fats and carbohydrate requirements don’t change for an athlete.
+Protein, fats and carbohydrate requirements don’t change for an athlete because they eschew meat.
+Typical recommendations are:

 - Protein: Aim for around 1.6 - 2.2g per kg